layer5io/docs/content/en/meshmap/designer/tagsets/_index.md

 Designs support two different types of tags: Labels and Annotations.
 Labels are often used to identify components and are visible on the design canvas.
 Annotations are often used to provide additional information about components.

 <img alt="Labels and Annotations" src="./group-components.png" width="50%" />

+{{< alert title="Performance Consideration" type="warning">}}
+Tags are indexed and searchable.
+However, the performance of design operations may degrade as the number of tags increases.
+To ensure an optimal user experience, we recommend using tags judiciously and limiting the number of tags used in a design.

+MeshMap will disable grouping by tags when the number of tags exceeds 10 within a single Design.
+{{< /alert >}}